ktdemay/Website/README.md

 # Website
-Simple website to showcase myself
+HTML website built with Bootstrap CSS to showcase myself